athxrva07/Regal-Residences/README.md

-A simple real estate Wwbsite project to showcase upscale properties in London.
+A simple real estate website project to showcase upscale properties in London.

 ## Website